 - Add nuts to a food processor and blend into a meal.
 Remove and set aside.

 - Add coconut flake to the processor and blend until creamy and smooth.
 This will take anywhere from 5-10 minutes depending on the strength/blade of your food processor.
 Scrape down sides as needed.

 - As soon as you have your coconut butter, add macadamia nut meal and vanilla and blend again until smooth.

 - Add powdered sugar 1 Tbsp at a time until you reach desired sweetness.
 I found that 5-6 was perfect for me, plus helped it thicken up a bit (amount as original recipe is written).

 - At this point it’s perfect for adding to a squeeze bottle or piping bag and piping onto your baked good.
 Otherwise, you can refrigerate it to make it thicker.
 Will keep stored in the refrigerator for up to a month.
-Makes enough to frost at least 3-4 dozen cookies + leftovers.
+Recipe (as originally written) makes enough to frost at least 3-4 dozen cookies + leftovers.

 *If you can’t find or don’t like macadamia nuts, sub a similar nut such as cashews.

 *Make chocolate frosting by adding ~ 1/2 cup melted bittersweet chocolate.